What Are Eye and Vision Exams?

 At Eye Specialists of Napa Valley, we suggest that until the age of 40, patients have their eyes evaluated at least every five years and then every two years until age 55.
 After 55, we suggest annual eye exams.

 How long does an eye exam take?

-A typical eye assessment lasts between 30 - 90 minutes.
+A typical eye exam in Napa, CA, lasts between 30 - 90 minutes.